 The chance to get involved in societies also means a lot to me professionally.
 It helps build my skillset, especially organisation and communication, as well as working with those in other years who I otherwise wouldn’t communicate with on a daily basis.
 Joining societies means I can put something extra on my CV and show that I can balance both work and extracurricular activities.

-Find out more about how The University of Law works to support your ambitions by checking out our website.
+Find out more about how The University of Law works to support your ambitions.